 - The labels are being applied to a frosted surface

-- Your cryo label does not have engineered adhesive for frost and cold surfaces
+- Your cryo labels are not engineered for your purposes

 - You are applying the label to a warm tube